sceners/reverse-engineers-dream-matrix-math/.github/README.md

+#reverse-engineers-dream-matrix-math

-# MatrixMath delphi library to performs common matrix arithmatic
+MatrixMath delphi library to performs common matrix arithmatic

 #### Written in May 2011.